Dental plaque and tartar are related, but they are not the same thing. What's the difference and what causes them? Keep reading to find out.

 - Zinc citrate: This ingredient has been proven to reduce the viability of plaque bacteria for up to 12 hours after brushing.

 There are many plaque-fighting and tartar control toothpastes available, so the best toothpaste for plaque in your case may come down to personal preference and taste.
+For more information about choosing a good toothpaste, as well as product suggestions, check out the best toothpastes for adults and the best baby and kids' toothpastes.

 Can you get plaque removal mouthwash